 DarkFi x Monero Merge Mining using p2pool and xmrig

-This document provides a way to set up a Monero testnet that is able to merge-mine DarkFi using p2pool.
+This document provides a way to set up a Monero testnet that is able to merge-mine DarkFi using p2pool and xmrig.

 Build binaries from source

-We can build Monero, p2pool, and xmrig from their respective source code repositories.
+We can build Monero, p2pool and xmrig from their respective source code repositories.
+Make sure you are not in the DarkFi repository folder as we are going to retrieve external repos.

 $ git clone --recursive https://github.com/monero-project/monero